sithmel/memoize-cache/README.md

 * maxLen: the maximum number of items stored in the cache.
 Default: Infinity.
 Cache items will be purged using an LRU algorithm
 * maxAge: the maximum age of the item stored in the cache (in seconds).
 Default: Infinity.
 You can also pass a function that will calculate the ttl of a specific item (0 will mean no cache).
 The function will take the same arguments as the "push" method (an array of inputs and the output).
 * maxValidity: the maximum age of the item stored in the cache (in seconds) to be considered "not stale".
 Default: Infinity.
 You can also pass a function that will calculate the validity of a specific item.
 The function will take the same arguments as the "push" method (an array of inputs and the output).
+* serialize: it is an optional function that serialize the value stored (takes a value, returns a value).
+It can be used for pruning part of the object we don't want to save or even using a compression algorithm
+* deserialize: it is an optional function that deserialize the value stored (takes a value, returns a value).

 Example:
 ```js